voidrak/Portfolio-V1/ReadMe.md

 # Features

-it's a one page portfolio which include about me , other projects and contacts. it is a responsive webpage for different devices
+it's a one-page portfolio that includes about me, other projects, and contacts. it is a responsive webpage for different devices

 # Screenshots